Caring for your clothes

 Organic cotton nightwear should be washed at 60 degrees - a wash that is too cool or infrequent can result in a build up of creams, dead skin and allergens on the cotton fibre.
 This weakens the fabric and causes an uncomfortable ‘bitty’ appearance, shortening the useful life of the garment.

 This will clean it more effectively, especially if you are using any creams on your skin.

-- Use a limited amount of non-bio and avoid fabric conditioners
+- Use a limited amount of SLS free non-bio and avoid fabric conditioners

-Fabric conditioners coat the cotton fibres, reducing the level of breathability and absorbency of the fabric.
+Fabric conditioners should also be avoided as they coat the cotton fibres, reducing the level of breathability and absorbency of the fabric.

-- Tumble dry or iron on cool only
+- If the label allows, tumble dry or iron on cool only

-Tumble dry or iron on cool only We allow for shrinkage of up to 5% in our sizing but a hot dryer will reduce the size of the garment beyond this.
-Some of our garments use cotton covered polyester thread for strength and hot irons could result in these seams becoming uncomfortable.
+Our organic cotton nightwear allows for shrinkage of up to 5% but a hot dryer will reduce the size of the garment beyond this.
+Some of our cotton garments use cotton covered polyester thread for strength and hot irons could result in these seams becoming uncomfortable.